-However, for some the biggest appeal will be the series’ penchant for sneaky Easter Eggs linking it back to parent series Doctor Who, so over the coming weeks we’ll be keeping our eyes peeled for any subtle callbacks among the adventures of Ram, Tanya, April, Quill and Charlie as they battle monsters in the hallways of Coal Hill Academy.
+For some, the biggest appeal will be Class’s penchant for sneaky Easter Eggs linking it back to parent series Doctor Who, so over the coming weeks we’ll be keeping our eyes peeled for any subtle callbacks among the adventures of Ram, Tanya, April, Quill and Charlie as they battle monsters in the hallways of Coal Hill Academy.

 For now, let’s start from the beginning…

 Class’ first episode was pretty full-on when it came to Doctor Who involvement, with Peter Capaldi’s Twelfth Doctor (and the Tardis) actually turning up towards the end of the episode and saving the day, before being drawn to a mysterious name on a board…

 Yes, as shown in the episode a “roll of honour” on the wall of Coal Hill included sort-of deceased Who companion Clara Oswald (Jenna Coleman), who previously taught at the school.
 But did you spot the other familiar names?